 Meat Fish and Milk Intake and Risk of Kidney Stones

-In the research, Associations of Total Protein or Animal Protein Intake and Animal Protein Sources with Risk of Kidney Stones: A Systematic Review and Dose-Response Meta-Analysis, authors analyze animal proteins (meat)to see a correlation with kidney stones.
+In the research, Associations of Total Protein or Animal Protein Intake and Animal Protein Sources with Risk of Kidney Stones: A Systematic Review and Dose-Response Meta-Analysis, the authors analyze animal proteins (meat)to see if they correlate with kidney stones.

 The research aimed to determine the relationship between total protein, animal protein, and their sources with the risk of kidney stones in the general population.
 Data was gathered from PubMed/Medline, Scopus, and EMBASE up to July 2021, with 14 prospective cohort studies being considered.
 The findings revealed that a higher intake of nondairy animal protein increased the risk of kidney stones with a relative risk (R.R.) of 1.11.
 Consumption of total meat and meat products also heightened the risk, presenting an R.R. of 1.22.
 Processed meat was linked to an even higher risk, with an R.R. of 1.29.
 Conversely, dairy protein showed an inverse relationship, reducing the risk with an R.R. of 0.91.
 Additionally, every 100-gram increment of red meat intake was significantly associated with an increased risk, having an R.R. of 1.39.